mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

     Yosys currently is not. ],

-    [ Tamara SHOULD have a clean codebase through the use of tools like clang-tidy ], [ Easy to implement and highly desirable but not strictly necessary for correct functioning. ] )
+    [ Tamara SHOULD have a clean codebase through the use of tools like clang-tidy ], [ Easy to implement and highly desirable but not strictly necessary for correct functioning. ],

+    [ Tamara SHALL NOT consider multi-bit upsets ],
+    [ Although multi-bit upsets may occur in practice, this work focuses on SEUs in particular.
+MBUs are much less likely (TODO citation?) and require significant area increases due to extra voters (TODO citation?)
+    ],
+)

 *Verification requirements*